philgyford/dotfiles/README.md

     $ ln -s ~/Projects/personal/dotfiles/filename ~/.filename

-For .atom you'll also need to install the packages too.
-Assuming I've been methodically starring packages I've installed on http://atom.io, then I can do:

-	$ apm stars --install

-to install all starred packages.
+For Atom, you should also install the "package-sync" Package, which will read your `.atom/packages.cson` file and install the necessary Packages.